phaserjs/phaser/README.md

 * Tile had 2 properties (callback and callbackContext) that were never assigned, updated to use the proper names (thanks ratkingsimon)
 * Fixed an error that would occur if you used InputHandler.onInputUp and the Sprite destroys itself during the event.
 * IE11 didn't populate the Device.ieVersion value.
 Now extracted from Trident revision, but still use Device.trident instead for IE11+ checks.
+* Fixed bug in Math.angleBetween where it was using the coordinates in the wrong order.
+* Previously using a Pixel Perfect check didn't work if the Sprite was rotated or had a non-zero anchor point, now works under all conditions + atlas frames.

+TO DO:

+* If you change the frame name of a pixel precise input Sprite, it will fail all clicks on it after the frame change.

 You can view the Change Log for all previous versions at https://github.com/photonstorm/phaser/changelog.md